easyinsight/easyinsight.github.io/_posts/2021-06-23-ui-improvements-stacked-charts-katana-dashboard.markdown

 <h2 class="productHeader">Dashboard Display on Small Screens</h2>

-If you're using the Side Menu style of dashboard layout, you should find that dashboards now better take advantage of the availabile space when you're using a phone, tablet, or other small screen.
+If you're using the Side Menu style of dashboard layout, you should find that dashboards now better take advantage of the available space when you're using a phone, tablet, or other small screen.
 The navigation is now moved to the top bar so that you have the rest of the screen for displaying your reports:

 <img style="max-width:500px" class="img-fit-responsive" src="https://blog.easy-insight.com/images/mobile_db_changes.jpg" alt="Mobile Dashboard Changes">